Deviation inequalities, Moderate deviations and some limit theorems for bifurcating Markov chains with application: Application: First order Bifurcating autoregressive processes

-We recall that the model under study in this section is the model (\ref{bar1}) where we assume that the noise values in a compact set.
+We recall that the model under study in this section is the model (\ref{bar1}) where we assume that the noise and initial state $X_{1}$ take their values in a compact set.
 The results will be given without proofs, since the proofs are similar to those done in the previous section.
-The advantage of this section is that the range of speed is improved in comparison to the previous section.
+The novelty here is that the range of speed is improved in comparison to the previous section.
 However, we suppose that the process takes its values in a compact set, which is not the case in the previous section.